Yord/shargs/README.md

 <details>
 <summary>
-Run the <a href="https://github.com/Yord/shargs/blob/master/examples/deepThought.js">program</a> with <code>node deepThought.js -hq "What is the answer?" -a 5</code> and the following text is printed:
+Run the <a href="https://github.com/Yord/shargs/blob/master/examples/deepThought.js">program</a> with <code>node deepThought -hq "What is the answer?" -a 5</code> and the following text is printed:

 <p>